-What happens during the transitional period?
+15. What happens during the transitional period?

-- During the transitional period, which started on 1 October 2023 and finishes at the end of 2025, the reporting declarant (which could be the importer or the indirect customs representative) must report at the end of each quarter emissions embedded in CBAM goods imported quarterly, without paying a financial adjustment, giving time for the final system to be put in place. - Reporting declarants should get in touch with the national competent authority in the country where they are established to gain access to the CBAM Transitional Registry, which will be used to submit CBAM quarterly reports. - The first CBAM quarterly report is due by 31 January 2024 and it covers the reporting period 1 October 2023 31 December 2023.
+During the transitional period, which started on 1 October 2023 and finishes at the end of 2025, the reporting declarant (which could be the importer or the indirect customs representative) must report at the end of each quarter emissions embedded in CBAM goods imported quarterly, without paying a financial adjustment, giving time for the final system to be put in place.

+- Reporting declarants should get in touch with the national competent authority in the country where they are established to gain access to the CBAM Transitional Registry, which will be used to submit CBAM quarterly reports. - The first CBAM quarterly report was due by 31 January 2024 and it covers the reporting period 1 October 2023 31 December 2023.

-Are there penalties for non-compliance with the CBAM Regulation?
+16. Are there penalties for non-compliance with the CBAM Regulation?

-• Yes.
+- Yes.
 Reporting of embedded emissions in CBAM goods from 1 October 2023 is compulsory.
-Reporting declarants may face penalties ranging between EUR 10 and EUR

-50 per tonne of unreported emissions.
-The penalties apply where a) the reporting declarant has not taken the necessary steps to comply with the obligation to submit a CBAM report, or b) where the CBAM report is incorrect or incomplete, and the reporting declarant has not taken the necessary steps to correct the CBAM report after the competent authority initiated the correction procedure.
+Reporting declarants may face penalties ranging between EUR 10 and EUR 50 per tonne of unreported emissions. - In the case of missing, incorrect, or incomplete CBAM reports, the National Competent Authority (NCA) may initiate a correction procedure, granting reporting declarants the possibility to rectify potential errors. - The NCA shall apply penalties apply where a) the reporting declarant has not taken the necessary steps to comply with the obligation to submit a CBAM report, or b) where the CBAM report is incorrect or incomplete, and the reporting declarant has not taken the necessary steps to correct the CBAM report after the competent authority initiated the correction procedure.

-Where can I find detailed information on how to carry out the reporting of embedded emissions?
+17. Where can I find detailed information on how to carry out the reporting of embedded emissions?

 - All the required information to carry out the reporting is set out in the Implementing Regulation (EU) 2023/1773 setting out reporting rules for the transitional period.
 Commission services published (and will periodically update) two guidance documents (one for importers of CBAM goods and one for third-country producers) as well as one optional communication template to facilitate the exchange of information between producers and importers.
 You may find these documents on the CBAM webpage: https://taxation-customs.ec.europa.eu/carbon-border-adjustment-mechanism en. - The guidance document for EU importers will be made available in the 24 official EU languages.
-The Guidance document for non-EU producers will be made available in English, French, German, Polish, Spanish, Italian, Arabic, Korean, Mandarin, Hindi, Turkish.
+The Guidance document for non-EU producers will be made available in English, French, German, Polish, Spanish, Italian, Arabic, Hindi, Korean, Mandarin, Turkish, and Ukrainian. - The CBAM website also contains webinars, e-learnings, and other materials.

-Is it mandatory to use the communication template Excel file?
+18. Is it mandatory to use the communication template Excel file?

 - No, the use of the communication template is not compulsory but recommended. - The communication template is a tool that allows operators to determine the embedded emissions in CBAM goods according to the methodology specified in Implementing Regulation (EU) 2023/1773.
-The template ensures that all relevant source streams and emission sources, electricity consumption as well as relevant precursors are taken into account for the calculation. - The template contains a worksheet 'Summary_Communication' that contains all information needed by the reporting declarant.
+The template ensures that all relevant source streams and emission sources, electricity consumption as well as relevant precursors are taken into account for the calculation.

+The template contains a worksheet 'Summary_Communication' that contains all information needed by the reporting declarant.
 This worksheet thus facilitates the communication between third-country producers and importers (or their representatives).

-Who is liable in cases where incorrect or insufficient information is submitted?
+19. Who is liable in cases where incorrect or insufficient information is submitted?